Procedure Information

 - Persons filing a complaint shall be informed of their rights under the Minnesota Data Practices Act.

-- The alleged student must be informed that an academic dishonesty code of conduct report is being submitted against them prior to the report submission.
-The alleged student should be informed of a behavioral code of conduct report being submitted against them prior to the report submission, except when the physical health and/or safety of the community member or the college is considered to be in danger.
+- The alleged student must be informed that a code of conduct report is being submitted against them prior to the report submission, unless the physical health and/or safety of the community member or the college is considered to be in danger.

-- written notice of the specific alleged policy violation against him/her and what they are accused of doing;
+- written notice of the specific alleged policy violation against them and what they are accused of doing;

 - a copy of the Code of Student Conduct policy and procedure;

 - information regarding student advocates.
-The accused student may bring a student advocate to the informal hearing if they inform the Conduct Officer in advance.
+The alleged student may bring a student advocate to the informal hearing if they inform the Conduct Officer in advance.

 - The informal meeting shall be scheduled as soon as possible, but no more than ten business days after initial notice of the complaint to the student.

 - During the meeting the Conduct Officer shall review the complaint and the evidence with the student and allow the student to present a defense against the complaint.
-With a reasonable time following the meeting, the Conduct Officer shall inform the accused student in writing of his/her decision whether a violation of the code was established by a preponderance of evidence and any applicable sanction as well as options available for an appeal and/or a formal hearing.
+With a reasonable time following the meeting, the Conduct Officer shall inform the student in writing of their decision, any remedy or consequence, and options for a formal hearing and/or an appeal.
+Decisions will be based on a preponderance of evidence.
+The complainant will also be notified that a resolution has been reached, recognizing the limitations of FERPA and legitimate educational needs to know.

-- A student who is subject to a sanction of expulsion or suspension, except summary suspension, for more than nine (9) days may agree to accept the sanction, or may request a formal hearing.
-The formal hearing should be held within a reasonable time.
+- A student who is subject to a consequence of expulsion or suspension, except summary suspension, for more than nine (9) days may agree to accept the consequence or may request a formal hearing.
+The formal hearing will be held within a reasonable time.
 Other sanctions shall be accepted or may be appealed in accordance with the appeal procedures outlined below.

-- If the accused student fails to appear for the informal hearing, the Conduct Officer may proceed to review and act upon the complaint in his/her absence and shall notify the student in writing of an action taken.
+- If the student fails to appear for the informal hearing, the Conduct Officer may proceed to review and act upon the complaint in their absence and shall notify the student in writing of any action taken.

-- A sanction shall not become effective during the time in which a student seeks an appeal or formal hearing, unless, in the discretion of the Conduct Officer, it is necessary to implement an immediate sanction for the safety and welfare of the College community.
+- A remedy or consequence shall not become effective during the time in which a student seeks an appeal or formal hearing, unless, in the discretion of the Conduct Officer, it is necessary to take immediate action to ensure the safety and welfare of the College community.

 Subpart A. Student Conduct Panel Composition